johnno1962/injectionforxcode/README.md

 ## Storyboard Injection

-Injection will now inject UIViewController nibs in a storyboarded application.
+Injection will now inject UIViewController layouts in a storyboarded application.
 To do this you need to select the "Inject Storybds" option in the Tunable Parameters and add the following as a "Build Phase" of type "Run Script" to your project (quotes included.)